euwbah/musescore-xen-tuner/DEVELOPMENT.md

 There are some changes we need to make to internal data structures to support ASCII & hybrid accidentals.

+#### `SymbolCode` v0.2

+`SymbolCode`s can now be either a number or a string. `SymbolCode`s of ASCII symbols are represented as strings with a quote (`'`) prefix.

+E.g. SymCode `3` is the triple sharp "#x" symbol, whereas SymCode `"'3"` is literally an ASCII '3' symbol.

+This is to differentiate numerical ASCII accidentals from actual `SymbolCode` numbers.
+(JavaScript doesn't discriminate type of object keys)

 #### `XenHash` v0.2

-First, `XenHash`/`AccidentalHash` will have `SymbolCode`s prefixed with a quote (`'`) to signify that the symbol is an ASCII symbol.
+The above change effected on `SymbolCode` affects this data structure as well.

 For example, nominal 0 with a flat symbol and an ASCII 'b' will have its `XenHash` looking like this: `0 6 1 'b 1`.

-This is to differentiate numerical ASCII accidentals from actual SymbolCode numbers.
-(JavaScript doesn't discriminate type of object keys)

 #### `AccidentalSymbols` v0.2